-This standard covers the generation of documentation and preparation of starting materials, components and other consumables necessary for the production of aseptic products.
-It covers preparation of documentation for both dispensing and manufacturing.
+This standard covers the checking of documentation and materials prior to the preparation of aseptic products.
+It covers aseptic preparation for both dispensing and manufacturing.
 Your practice will be consistent with your occupational role and carried out under the regulatory, professional and ethical frameworks established in the context of current legislation.
 You will need to take a reflective approach to your work.
 You will work at all times within Standard Operating Procedures that relate to the way in which a pharmacy service is provided in your place of work.
 A caring and compassionate approach should be adopted in line with current healthcare guidance.
 Users of this standard will need to ensure that practice reflects up to date information and policies.
 Version No 2